 5 Skills & Qualities of Successful U.S. Presidents

-Presidential historian Robert Dallek says that successful presidents exhibit five skills and qualities that enable them to achieve things that others don’t.
+Presidential historian Robert Dallek says that successful presidents exhibit five skills and qualities to achieve things that others don’t.
 They are:

 - Consensus building